 WE Challenge is the umbrella title for our trip opportunities.
-It was built around three premises: building relationships, engaging in the culture, and ensuring that the trip participants, and the people we serve, have a cultural experience that brings positive understanding and change.
+It is built around three premises: building relationships, engaging in the culture, and ensuring that the trip participants (and the people we serve) have a cultural experience that brings positive understanding and change.

 Development trips are an opportunity for participants to use their gifts and skills to be a blessing in the communities where WEI serves.
 Participants work with WE International staff and community leaders to come together on agreed upon initiatives that generate solutions to common community problems.
 These trips range in focus from computer and software training, business marketing, and sewing to other trade skills trainings.
 Other focuses of WEI development trips have been arts therapy, entrepreneurial training, and hair dressing to help women and girls find restoration and become empowered & economically self-sufficient.